Vasque Breeze III GTX - Women's Review

 In every metric, the Vasque Breeze III performed like a champ.
 Holding its own in all parameters against contenders that have a much higher price tag, the Breeze is an excellent option for a work-horse of a boot.
 They will protect against the elements while still providing the support and comfort needed to keep you on your feet for a full day on the trail.

 As we began to say above, the Breeze III shine when it comes to support nearly as much as they do in our comfort ratings.
 With a well-padded ankle and a stable midsole, the Breeze provides support both underfoot and in the ankle.
 The Exo-plates added to the midsole provide a structure to the boot that keeps you on your feet and prevents the ankle from rolling.
 The soles are also substantial enough that they provide support underfoot, especially after a long day on the trail.
-These boots fit a lot like the Vasque Monolith UD, but they provide more support overall and are a better option for long days and heavier loads.
-A good alternative with equal support and a similar price tag is the Keen Targhee III Mid.

 The Vasque Breeze IIIs is the most substantial, and most expensive, boots from Vasque that we have tested.
 These boots hold their own in comparison to more expensive and higher-end models on the market.
 We found them to be durable, sturdy, and supportive, while still managing to be comfortable and breathable.
 They feel quite light on the foot due to their combination of mesh and leather uppers.
-Overall, these are a well-made boot that break in easily and remain comfortable all day.
+Overall, these are a well-made boot that breaks in easily and remain comfortable all day.

 Ad-free.
 Influence-free.
 Powered by Testing.